waggle-sensor/summer2021/Chris/dailyblog.md

 - I hope using FROM waggle/plugin-base:1.1.1-ml-cuda10.2-l4t won't break things if someone else is using it as well (like in objectcounter)
   - I will have to test this, I assumed it would stack

+### Tuesday (7/13)
+- Successfully built a new docker image with a fresh dockerfile that comes with tau for python setup and installed
+- created my own docker repo for this image
+  - can be pulled at chrispkraemer/tauprofiler:0.0.0
+- Tomorrow I will test if this can be layered with the base and/or the object plugin